St. Michael’s: A Caring and Respectful Community

 Service Learning allows children to combine what they are learning in the classroom with opportunities to serve their community.
 Students benefit academically, socially and emotionally.
 They not only learn about civic responsibility, but they also become active participants in their community.

 On-Going Service Learning Projects

 The children collect books and toys for children in Third World countries as part of the Seeds to the World – Toys to the World program.
 Someone from the organization comes each year to talk to the students to let them know how their toys impact children in other parts of the world who do not have toys.
-During the 2015-16 school year, the Busy Bee students also visited a retirement home on Valentine's Day to sing songs and hand out valentines.
+During the 2015-16 and 2016-17 school years, the Busy Bee students also visited a retirement home on Valentine’s Day to sing songs and hand out valentines.

 The first grade works with Project Linus a nationwide, non-profit organization.
 The Sacramento chapter has been in existence since 1997.
 The students make handmade blankets that are given to children in need, including children in hospitals, in foster care, homeless, or just going through a difficult time.